cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    the Animal ControlCenter.
    To run Animal JRE 1.7 is required (see chapter 3.2).

-d) As well as ANIMAL the following programs are stand-alone Java applications (JAR files).
+d) As well as Animal the following programs are stand-alone Java applications (JAR files).
 To run them at least JRE 1.5 is required (see chapter 3.2).
    - ECC demonstration v 1.1.1
    - AES flow visualization